genghis-tuan/docker-vlc/README.md

 Simple Ubuntu 16.04 container with VLC installed.

 Containers using this image run the latest VLC server available from the standard Ubuntu Xenial repository.
-The VLC player will play videos as stream feeds such as RTSP.
-Audio is not supported for hosts with /dev/snd.
+The VLC player will play videos as streamed feeds such as RTSP and will play video files.
+Audio is supported for hosts with /dev/snd.

 Use the image by running the following command (parts in square brackets are optional).
 No video path is needed unless video files will be played.: